Severe Torture

-Severe Torture is a Dutch death metal band, formed in 1997 by drummer Seth van de Loo, bassist Patrick Boleij and guitarist Thijs van Laarhoven.
+Severe Torture is a Dutch brutal death metal band formed in 1997 by drummer Seth van de Loo, bassist Patrick Boleij, and guitarist Thijs van Laarhoven.

 History

-The band was formed in 1997 by Thijs van Laarhoven on guitar, Seth van de Loo on drums, Erik de Windt on vocals, Jelle Schuurmans on guitar and Patrick Boleij on bass guitar.
-This lineup recorded a five song demo tape called Baptized in Virginal Liquid, produced by Vincent Dijkers, (Sinister, Houwitser), in 1998, a tape which eventually sold 600 copies all over the world.
-After releasing the demo, Erik left the group to join the Dutch death metal band Sinister.
-De Windt was replaced by Dennis Schreurs, and with this new line-up the band recorded a two song demo sent out to record labels.
-After receiving positive reactions, the band went on to play a gig with Immolation; Jelle left the group soon afterwards.
+Guitarist Thijs van Laarhoven, drummer Seth van de Loo, singer Erik de Windt, guitarist Jelle Schuurmans, and bassist Patrick Boleij formed the band in 1997.
+This lineup recorded the five-song demo tape Baptized in Virginal Liquid, produced by Vincent Dijkers, (Sinister, Houwitser), in 1998, which eventually sold 600 copies all over the world.
+After releasing the demo, de Windt left the group to join Dutch death metal band Sinister.
+He was replaced with Dennis Schreurs.
+This new line-up recorded a two-song demo for record labels.
+After receiving positive reactions, the played a show with Immolation.
+Schuurmans left the group soon afterwards.

-The band continued with four members, and signed a contract for one album with Fadeless Records.
-They later appeared at the No Mercy 2000 festival in Tilburg, and soon after embarked on their first tour, nine days across the Czech Republic, Slovakia, Germany, Belgium, and the Netherlands with Damnation, and the last three gigs with Pyaemia.
+The band continued with four members, and signed a one-album deal with Fadeless Records.
+They appeared at the No Mercy 2000 festival in Tilburg, and embarked on their first tour, nine days across the Czech Republic, Slovakia, Germany, Belgium, and the Netherlands with Damnation, and the last three shows with Pyaemia.

-After this tour, they began recording their full-length debut, Feasting On Blood, at Franky's Recording Kitchen with producers Berthus Westerhuys and Robbie Woning.
+After this tour, they recorded their full-length debut, Feasting On Blood, at Franky's Recording Kitchen with producers Berthus Westerhuys and Robbie Woning.
 The artwork for the album was done by Joe Maloney.
 The album was released in October 2000 in Europe, and received American distribution through Hammerheart America in February 2001.
-To promote the album, Severe Torture embarked on a European tour in January 2001 together with Macabre, Broken Hope, and Die Apokalyptischen Reiter, a tour called "Masters of Murder 2001."
+To promote the album, Severe Torture embarked on a European tour in January 2001 with Macabre, Broken Hope, and Die Apokalyptischen Reiter, a tour called "Masters of Murder 2001."
 In February 2001, The Plague Records changed into Hammerheart Records and offered Severe Torture a contract for another full-length album and an option for two more.
-In April, Severe Torture played in the United States, at the Ohio Death Fest (with Exhumed, Deeds of Flesh, and others), and two gigs with Pessimist and Burial.
+In April, Severe Torture played in the United States, at the Ohio Death Fest (with Exhumed, Deeds of Flesh, and others), and two shows with Pessimist and Burial.